Microsoft Copilot Checkout News & Brand Agents: What Businesses Must Know

 Microsoft isn't just trying to help a customer buy a dress; they are rewriting the rules of how value is exchanged.

 The traditional funnel—Awareness, Interest, Desire, Action—is being compressed into a single, agent-led conversation.
+This shift is meant to reduce friction in the buying process, making transactions more seamless for both merchants and customers.

 If you want the full breakdown of how the funnel is collapsing — and why AI isn’t the real disruptor — I go much deeper in this post: AI Isn’t the Disrupter.
 The Platforms Are.
 The post walks through the upstream shift, the new decision moment, and the structural changes happening inside the platforms themselves.
 If you’re trying to understand what’s actually driving the instability operators are feeling right now, this is the piece to read.